gradle/gradle/design-docs/task-configuration-from-command-line.md

 1. Make sure we're happy with the notation.
 Current one is:
  `some_task some_configurable_task --some_option --some_option2 optional_option2_value some_other_task`
  I'm worried that without some kind of namespacing we'll run into problems in the long run.
-1. Move the `@CommandLineOption` annotation to the public API and mark `@Incubating`.
+2. Move the `@CommandLineOption` annotation to the public API and mark `@Incubating`.
-2. Add documentation to 'implementing custom tasks` chapter.
+3. Add documentation to 'implementing custom tasks` chapter.
+4. Use `NotationParser` to convert from command-line option to method parameter type.
-3. Support annotating a Groovy task field.
+5. Support annotating a Groovy task field.
+6. Support multiple values for `CommandLineOption.options()` or replace `options()` with singular `option()`.
+7. Support zero args methods annotated with `@CommandLineOption`.
+8. Add validation for methods with `@CommandLineOption`:
+    * The method must take exactly zero or one parameters.
+    * The parameter must be of type boolean or assignable from String or assignable from Boolean.
+9. Add error reporting for:
+    * Configuration method throws an exception.
+    * Annotation is missing 'options' value.
+    * Annotation is missing 'description' value.

 ## Allow command-line options to be discovered